ekmwest/countries/README.md

 # Countries

-A public read-only database of countries that are officially assigned by the [ISO 3166-1](https://en.wikipedia.org/wiki/ISO_3166-1) standard.
+This is a public read-only database of all countries that are officially assigned by the [ISO 3166-1](https://en.wikipedia.org/wiki/ISO_3166-1) standard.

 ## Accessing the database

-The database can be accessed in `json` format from:
+A `json` version of the database can be fetched from:

 ```
 https://countries.ekmwest.io/countries.json